Darko Ćulum: Biography

 On 18 August 2016 the Government of Republika Srpska appointed Ćulum as RS police director, replacing Gojko Vasić.

 During his term, together with the RS Minister of the Interior Dragan Lukač, Ćulum has been accused of taking part in the cover-up of police officers involved in the death of David Dragičević.
-Together with Dragan Lukač and Darko Ilić, in 2018 he sued Davor Dragičević, David's father, for libel.
+Together with Lukač and Darko Ilić, in 2018 he sued Davor Dragičević, David's father, for libel.

-On 14 July 2020 Ćulum was appointed as Director of Bosnia and Herzegovina's State Investigation and Protection Agency.
+On 14 July 2020, Ćulum was appointed as Director of Bosnia and Herzegovina's State Investigation and Protection Agency.